MND Care Centre Sheffield

 People have found that complementary therapies have been useful in helping to support them during periods of poor health.
 Complementary Therapies aim to address symptoms of illness and disease and their effects on the physical and emotional aspects of life, through the complete and balanced treatment of the person as a whole.
 Some of the complementary therapies involve hands on treatments such as aromatherapy massage and some involve talking, listening and counselling.

 For people with motor neurone disease these therapies are sometimes offered at a day hospice but the South Yorkshire branch also helps to fund individual courses of complementary therapy for families affected by MND.
-Contact Olga Bannister.
+Contact Marlene Bryan.
 Details above.

 How can I access Complementary Therapies at the Cavendish?